The Black Island: Synopsis

 The following morning after recovering in hospital, Tintin finds electric cables and red beacons in the garden, surmising that they are there designed to attract a plane drop.
 At night, he lights the beacons, and a plane drops sacks of counterfeit money, revealing that Müller is part of a gang of forgers.
 Tintin pursues Müller and Ivan by car and by train across the country.
-Along the way, Thompson and Thomson try to arrest him again at the pub, but Tintin convinces them to join him in the pursuit of the criminals.
+Along the way, Thompson and Thomson try to arrest him again, but Tintin convinces them to join him in the pursuit of the criminals.
 When Müller takes a plane north, Tintin and Snowy try to follow, but hit a storm and crash land in rural Scotland in foggy conditions.
-While Tintin changed into his iconic Scottish outfit, the detectives commandeer another plane, but discover - too late - that the man they told to fly it is actually a mechanic who has never flown before, and after a harrowing air-bound odyssey they end up crash-landing into (and winning) an aerobatics competition.
+While Tintin changes into his iconic Scottish outfit, the detectives commandeer another plane, but discover - too late - that the man they told to fly it is actually a mechanic who has never flown before, and after a harrowing air-bound odyssey they end up crash-landing into (and winning) an aerobatics competition.

 Learning that Müller's plane had crashed off the coast of Kiltoch, a Scottish coastal village, Tintin travels there to continue his investigation.
 At Kiltoch, an old Scotsman tells him the story of Black Island — an island off the coast where a "ferocious beast" kills any visitors.
 Tintin and Snowy travel to the island, where they find that the "beast" is a trained gorilla named Ranko.
 They further discover that the forgers are using the island as their base, and radio the police for help.
-Although the forgers attempt to capture Tintin, the police arrive and arrest the criminals.
+Although the forgers attempt to capture Tintin, the police arrives and arrests the criminals.
 Ranko, who was injured during Tintin's attempts to hold off the forgers, becomes docile enough to allow Tintin to bring him to a zoo.